handee/abercompsci-cheatsheets/mac/filestore.md

 </p>

 # Filestore
 In September 2017, we made a change to how the filestore on the macOS machines is configured.
-Please read this information carefully so you understand the setup.
+Please read this information carefully so you understand the setup, **otherwise you may lose work**.

 ## A bit of history
 Before September 2017, we have setup the machines so that when you log in, your home filestore was mounted from a network disk.
 Therefore, users did not store files locally on a machine.
 The advantage of this approach was that your files would be available to you on whichever machine you logged into in the room.